 Lily Pads and Loon – 15″ x 40″, Renaissance Giclee Canvas, 180/40, $895.00 U.S.

-a small lake can hide such a large bird.
+“Through the dark, quiet water moves the loon.
+It is early summer, and the chick or chicks have not quite hatched.
+Loons are loud and boisterous in late summer and when far from the nest.
+But during the nesting period, they are silent and secretive.
+It is surprising how a small lake can hide such a large bird.
 Very few sites are suitable for the nest.
 The waters’s edge is only inches above water level.

-it a secretive, tranquil look.
+In this painting I wanted to convey that feeling.
+I made it long and horizontal to give it a secretive, tranquil look.
 I played up the lily pads and grasses and made the water velvety, blackish green with light splotches that camouflage the loon so well near shore.” – Robert Bateman

 Robert Bateman has been called the most famous living artist.
 He continues to paint and tour the world to promote conservation and preservation of nature.
 We have represented Robert Bateman for decades and are now the sole publisher and distributor of his reproductions.
 We are so honored to work with him and witness his success.
 He has made such a massive contribution to the art world and the natural world as an artist and educator of the earth’s most important resources.